 The term Anishinaabe is one used by Algonquian-speaking peoples to describe themselves.
 The Innu, the Malecite, the Algonquin, the Mississauga, the Ojibwe (Chippewa in the U.S.), the Cree, the Oji-Cree, and the Ottawa are some of the indigenous nations belonging to this widespread cultural family.
-Just click on the title to access the related post.
+Just click on any of the titles below to access the related post.

 - The Pictographs of Little Missinaibi Lake